churtado/ExData_Plotting1/README.md

 <b>
 Also, I'm working in a system where the base language is German, and I'm in a German speaking country, so in the time series plots you won't see "Thu" "Fri" and "Sat", but "Don", "Fre", and "Sam".
 I'm still trying to get that fixed, I do apologize.
 But other than that detail  the plots are identical.
 Please don't discount grade based on that.
 If you need to take this into consideration I plead that you run the code yourself and see that the days of the week will show up in an English language (depending on your system).
 I will try to get that fixed before due time.

+<b><b>
+Also, I decided not to use a transparent background because it was not explicitly specified anywhere and it makes examining it a bit difficult sometimes.

 ## Introduction

 This assignment uses data from